Strings

 .Filter(x => x.Title.PrefixCaseInsensitive("Find"));

-In some situations, such as when building autocomplete or search-as-you-type functionality, you want to filter on whether any word in a string starts with a certain string.
+In some situations, such as when building autocomplete or search-as-you-type functionality, you want to filter whether any word in a string starts with a certain string.
 Achieve this with the AnyWordBeginsWith

 method.